ozguryazilimas/wp-postane/admin-menu-editor/readme.txt

 3. Re-ordering menu items via drag and drop

 == Changelog ==

+= 1.11.2 =
+* Fixed a conflict that prevented users from changing the menu icon of the Wordfence plugin (and possibly some other plugins that use similar CSS).
+* Fixed a crash if the plugin encounters a supposed "menu item" that has the wrong data type, like a boolean.
+This was likely caused by a bug in an unidentified plugin or theme that modified the menu list incorrectly.
+* Fixed plugin visibility restrictions not being applied when editing plugin files via AJAX.
+* Tested with WP 6.3.1 and WP 6.4-alpha.

 = 1.11.1 =
 * Fixed a minor plugin conflict with "WPFunnels" and "Email Marketing Automation - Mail Mint" that caused hidden menu items created by those plugins to become visible when AME was activated.